When developing a webinar, many steps are critical to the success of the webinar.

 Conducting surveys is a good way to gain feedback, find discrepancies, and improve future webinars.
 Critical questions you must carefully consider are:

-Joshua Feinberg mentions, “There was a shift 5-6 years ago due to the rise of inbound marketing.
+Joshua Feinberg mentions, “There was a shift five or six years ago due to the rise of inbound marketing.
 Across all industries, they got smart, realizing these tactics are great for lead generation, lead nurturing, educating, and building trust.”

 Establishing an online webinar presence will only help you reach your revenue growth goals.
 Once you have established an answer to both the above questions, build an educational webinar, get it into the right hands, and get feedback.